Chapter 1

 Manila

-At the exact same time as the children run with Mrs. Demeter Bloom onto the warehouse roof in northwest Manila, on the veranda of the clubhouse overlooking a golf course in downtown Manila, a golf course that surrounds the walls of the old Spanish fort along the river, Mr. Anthony Bloom of Ohio, the entrepreneur bringing elevators to Asia, stands looking up at the sky filled with planes.
+At the exact same time as the children run with Mrs. Bloom onto the warehouse roof in northwest Manila, on the veranda of the clubhouse overlooking a golf course in downtown Manila, a golf course that surrounds the walls of the old Spanish fort along the river, Mr. Anthony Bloom of Ohio, the entrepreneur bringing elevators to Asia, stands looking up at the sky filled with planes.

 Anthony Bloom is transfixed by his view.
 From behind Bloom comes a womanan's voice he knows well.